 From here, your brand will attract attention, which will allow you to determine where your potential clients are.
 It’s an important step in establishing your target client base.
 Which we shall elaborate on in the next part!

 As an Interpreting Business, You Should Determine a Target Group of Customers in A Target Area

 In general, determining your target group of customers within your targeted area is the best way to zero in on any potential clients that you believe would be a good fit for your business.
 Your interpreting business is no exception.
 When determining your target market ask yourself questions like, “Who needs my services? ” or “what industries require interpreters?”
 When researching those questions, you should be able to find a few comfortable answers.

-Let’s say you’re a medical interpreter who works in the Los Angeles area.
-Start by making a list of organizations that may be a good fit.
-These could include:
+For example, assume that you are a medical interpreter in the Los Angeles region.
+Begin by compiling a list of organizations that might be a suitable fit.
+These may include: